TheOdinProject/curriculum/foundations/git_basics/git_basics.md

  - How to create a repository on GitHub
  - How to get files to and from GitHub
- - How to take snapshots of your code
+ - How to take "snapshots" of your code

 ### Assignment